Winter grazing and mud

 - Pania King, sheep and beef farmer, Gisborne.

-The taskforce will complete a stocktake of the multiple initiatives that are already underway to promote good winter grazing practices and identify why these are not currently working for all.
-They will then recommend actions to help get farmers where they should be.
+The taskforce completed a stocktake of the multiple initiatives underway to promote good winter grazing practice and identified why these are not currently working for all.
+This was contained in the final report along with 11 recommendations to help ensure that animal welfare becomes part of all winter grazing decisions along the pastoral supply chain.

 Government media releases about the taskforce